IvoSusac/gpt-pytorch/README.md

 # Generative Pre-trained Transformer in Pytorch
 This project implements a Generative Pre-trained Transformer (GPT) model (equivalent to OpenAI's GPT-2) from scratch using PyTorch.
 The goal is to create a foundational understanding of the GPT architecture by building and training a model that can generate text based on input prompts.
-This project is intended for educational purposes and to serve as a starting point as I continue my research in the field of NLP and GenAI.
+It's the final project of my Undergraduate program in Mathematics and Computer Science at the School of Applied Mathematics and Informatics in Osijek and serves as a starting point as I continue my research in the field of NLP and GenAI.

 ## The GPT Architecture
 The architecture of the model is based on the [original GPT paper](https://s3-us-west-2.amazonaws.com/openai-assets/research-covers/language-unsupervised/language_understanding_paper.pdf).